06/11/2015 by Carney Sandoe Staff | Landing the Job

 Don’t…worry about going slightly over one page.

-With that said, don’t panic if your resume extends slightly past one page.
+Don’t panic if your resume extends slightly past one page.
 While one page is an ideal length, there’s no need to take that old rule of thumb too literally.
 If your resume extends onto a few lines on a second page, that’s totally fine.

 Do…proofread your resume.
 Then proofread it again.